Honour Sabre of the Awakened Lion

 Honour Sabre of the Awakened Lion (醒獅勳刀) was an honour sabre of the Republic of China.
 It was created in 1935 for awarding already-highly decorated officers who are deserving of more commendation.
-The honour sabre was the highest honour in the military of the Republic of China.
-As the order was never awarded since its creation, the honor was abolished by the Executive Yuan on October 19, 2017.
+The honour sabre was the highest honour in the military of the Republic of China until its abolishment.
+As it was never awarded since its creation, the honour was abolished by the Executive Yuan on October 19, 2017.